 - When students see a problem with only letters in it, they automatically think that it’s hard.
 They are not making the connection that really all that is happening is that r is multiplied by t.
 If they knew the operation taking place in the problem, then they should ask what is the inverse operation.

-- Students are not really understanding that all they are really doing is “UNDOING” the operations to solve for one of the variables…which leads me to wonder if anyone has ever explained that when you solve equations, you are actually doing PEMDAS backwards.
+- Students are not understanding that all they are “UNDOING” the operations to solve for one of the variables…which leads me to wonder if anyone has ever explained that when you solve equations, you are actually doing PEMDAS backwards.

 I’ve created a lesson that addresses all three of the issues above.
 At first, I think the student should analyze the problem by writing the equation in words so I can see if they understand what operations are taking place.
 I then ask them to circle the variable they are solving for so they can have a visual of what needs to be by itself.
 The notes below are what I give the students to get them started on this process.